($P_2+P_4$, $K_4-e$)-free graphs are nearly $\omega$-colorable: Introduction

 \section{Introduction}

 All our graphs are finite, non-null, simple and undirected, and we refer to West \cite{west} for undefined notation and terminology.
 For an integer $t\geq 1$, let $P_{t}$ and $K_t$ respectively denote the chordless path and the complete graph on $t$ vertices.
 For an integer $t\geq 2$, a $K_{t}-e$ is the graph obtained from $K_{t}$ by removing an edge.
 For an integer $t\geq 3$, let $C_{t}$ denote the chordless cycle on $t$ vertices.
-An \emph{odd-hole} is the graph $C_{2t+1}$ where $t\geq 2$, and an \emph{odd-antihole} is the complement graph of an odd-hole.
+An \emph{odd hole} is the graph $C_{2t+1}$ where $t\geq 2$, and an \emph{odd antihole} is the complement graph of an odd hole.
 We say that a graph $G$ \emph{contains} a graph $H$ if $H$ is an induced subgraph of $G$.
 Given a class of graphs $\cal F$, we say that a graph $G$ is {\it $\cal F$-free} if $G$ does not contain a graph of $\cal F$.
 The \emph{union} of two vertex-disjoint graphs $G_1$ and $G_2$, denoted by $G_1+G_2$, is the graph with the vertex-set $V(G_1)\cup V(G_2)$ and the edge-set $E(G_1)\cup E(G_2)$.